 6. Talking But Not Listening To Your Audience

 To me, I always take it personally when a marketer posts something on Twitter or Facebook and I try to comment on it; maybe I asked him a question, but he never shows up to answer me.
 Sometimes, he will even like your comment but will not respond.
 What message are you trying to pass to me in doing this?

 Social media is supposed to involve multiple people interacting with each other.
 Be sure to start paying attention and listen to your audience from today.
 Even if what the person said is irrelevant, it’s your duty to find a way and respond to him without sounding like a boss.

 It does not matter how big or powerful you are.
 The only factor that will make you ignore this advice is if you don’t give a f*ck about your audience.

 7. Not Adding Images To Your Articles On Facebook

 Obviously, not using visuals on your posts on Facebook will perhaps hinder the post’s engagement.
 This could prevent it from reaching the right people.

 Recent research carried out by Zabisco discovered that 40 out of 100 people will respond better to visual information than plain text.

 The next time you want to share something of great importance on Facebook, look for a relevant image and use it to power that post.
 Stop posting articles without pictures as it’s one of the big social media mistakes in business.

-It’s usually easy to make these mistakes without being aware of them, therefore, I urge you to be more mindful of how you approach social media marketing.
+It’s usually easy to make these social media marketing mistakes without being aware of them, therefore, I urge you to be more mindful of how you approach social media marketing.

-Take all the mistakes I shared here, and device means to avoid them at all costs.
-If you do, you will see your social media engagement and business growing higher than you never thought possible.
+Take all the mistakes I shared here, and devise means to avoid them at all costs.
+If you do, you will see your social media engagement and business growing higher than you ever thought possible.